 Laura Nelsen joined the National Association of Pediatric Nurse Practitioners in 2007 and serves as the director of education & learning.
 In the Education Department, Laura oversees the planning of the national conference and symposium events.
 She manages NAPNAP’s continuing education accreditation program, maintains the association’s online learning website, PedsCESM, and coordinates the development of professional education courses.
 Laura’s favorite place to be is in the bleachers at sporting events for her three sons.

 Events and Logistics Supervisor

 Anna Chernis joined the National Association of Pediatric Nurse Practitioners in 2012 and serves as the events and logistics supervisor.
-Working in our Education Department, Anna is responsible for meeting logistics and hotel coordination for all events, including national conference, symposium and board meetings.
+Working in our Education Department, Anna is responsible for meeting logistics and hotel coordination for all events, including national conference and symposium.
+She manages all aspects of the virtual symposium.
 Anna also works with faculty and students on certification review courses and is responsible for the speaker coordination and support at our events.
 Anna is a big tennis fan and enjoys traveling.